XiaokunHou/XiaokunHou.github.io/index.md

 # Welcome to the CP&G Lab's Web Page
 In the **Cultural Processes and Groups** (CP&G) lab, at the [school of psychology](https://www.kent.ac.uk/psychology), University of Kent, we are interested in how cultural values and beliefs interact with group dynamics to shape individuals' lives within and across a broad range of different contexts.

 **Culture** is a difficult term to define.
 At its core, it is a process of signification of reality, a cluster of meanings, values and practices shared by people who belong to the same group. **Group**, here, is used very broadly to indicatea entities as different as nations, organizations or even the nuclear family.

-Cultural process and group dynamics influence each other. **Culture** provides individuals with a template of shared symbols that structures their perception and action. **Group dynamics**, that is the arrengements regulating groups' social life and institutional practices, ultimately shape how culture materializes.
+Cultural process and group dynamics influence each other. **Culture** provides individuals with a template of shared symbols that structures their perception and action. **Group dynamics**, that is the arrengements regulating social life and groups' institutional practices, ultimately shape how culture materializes and is expressed.

 Most of our research takes place at the intersection of these two processes.